Pratinav-Tewari/WebSocket-Chat/README.md

 ## Introduction

 This is a real-time chat application built using Node.js, Express, Socket.io, and SQLite.
 The app allows multiple users to communicate in real-time through WebSockets.
 All chats are stored in a SQLite3 database which can easily be cleared by the user whenever they desire.
 The front end is designed with HTML5, CSS3, and JavaScript, ensuring a responsive and user-friendly interface.
-It also includes basic user authentication to enhance security.

 ## Features